 5. Supplementary Process.
-When all other remedies fail to make a creditor whole a creditor always has access to supplementary process under G.L.224, section 14.
-Supplementary process is a procedure by which a creditor may file a supplementary process summons and complaint.
+When all other remedies fail to make a creditor whole a creditor always has access to the supplementary process under G.L.224, section 14.
+The supplementary process is a procedure by which a creditor may file a supplementary process summons and complaint.
 Once served and a hearing scheduled, a judgment debtor must appear in court and demonstrate to a Court why that debtor cannot pay the judgment.
 The debtor will then submit to an examination by a Court under oath as to a debtor's ability to satisfy the judgment.
 Here, it is extremely helpful to subpoena certain tax returns of a debtor prior to the hearing so that the Court has these documents as part of its examination.
 If the Court determines that there is an ability to pay the judgment in whole or in part, a Court will enter a payment order based on the examination requiring a debtor to make a single or recurring payment to a creditor until the judgment is satisfied.
-Additional information can be brought before a Court for consideration as to any change in circumstances of a debtor's financial situation.
+Additional information can be brought before a court for consideration as to any change in circumstances of a debtor's financial situation.

 If you are a creditor and have a judgment, whether from a Massachusetts court or from another state court, the Katz Law Group can assist you in finding creative ways to enforce that judgment.
 For further information on what we can do for you, call us at 508-480-8202.